khafast/khafast.github.io/_posts/2018/2018-12-22-Overview-Java-Spring-MVC.md

 Using this approach, you can de-couple dependencies

-> What is relation of the
+> You mentioned about BeanFactory, but what is its relation with ClassPathXmlApplicationContext?

+The ClassPathApplicationContext provides additional functionalit

 ## Common issues

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzMTI0MjMxNzMsMTQ2OTcyNzkwOF19
+eyJoaXN0b3J5IjpbLTE1ODMxMTMxNTUsMTQ2OTcyNzkwOF19
 -->